 I still love it in foods and sometimes even find a way to wrap it into a cocktail (Irish Coffee anyone?).
 I don’t make anything with chocolate that I don’t add at least a pinch of espresso to; if you haven’t tried it you might be amazed at how much it elevates chocolate; I have some favorite cakes that are not coffee flavored at all but the addition of some dry espresso simply makes delicious become, well, amazing.

-Just be forewarned…with both coffee and dates; that dark result you see?
+Just be forewarned…with both coffee and dates in this Date Coffee Cake; that dark result you see?
 So not burned.
 Start testing early since the color of the cake is dark, you won’t be able to use browning as a visual to see if it looks done.
 Toothpicks to the rescue!

 I should probably have mentioned this at the beginning of this article.
 I might have fibbed a little about this actually being ‘Bread.’
 I heard coffee and love coffee cake and that’s where my head went; thinking we could make anything our hearts desired with coffee; we’ve done things like that before to keep this event interesting.